 Term Description Grades Fresh No visible sign of rock material weathering; perhaps slight discolouration on major discontinuity surfaces.
 0 Slightly weathered Discolouration indicates weathering of rock material and discontinuity surfaces.
 1 Moderately weathered Less than half of the rock material is decomposed or disintegrated.
 Fresh or discoloured rock is present either as a continuous framework or as core stones.
 2 Highly weathered More than half of the rock material is decomposed or disintegrated.
 Fresh or discoloured rock is present either as a continuous framework or as core stones.
+3 xii.
+Rock mass permeability

-3 Completely weathered , All rock material is converted to soil.
+Completely weathered All rock material is decomposed and/or disintegrated to soil.
+The original mass structure is still largely intact.
+4 Residual soil All rock material is converted to soil.
 The mass structure and material fabric are destroyed.
 There is a large change in volume, but the soils have not been significantly transported.
-5 xii.
-Rock mass permeability
+5